Deathspike/mangarack.cs/README.md

 #### --worker (-w)

 The toggle to disable worker threads.
 This is the process of spawning additional threads to run synchronizations in parallel.
-The feature was added to improve performance of synchronization and image manipulation by allowing the load to be distributed to each available CPU.
+The feature was added to improve performance of synchronization and image manipulation by allowing the networking and computation load to be distributed to each available CPU.

 #### --extension (-e)